GabeMitchell23/gfm48FastRobots/Lab9/lab9Writeup.md

 ## Post Processing and Analysis
 To convert the data from the robot frame to the global frame, transformtion matrices were used.
 A transformation matrix is an encoding of a rotation and translation that differentiate the point of view of one coordinate system and another.
 In two dimensions, a transformation matrix has the form shown below.
 The notation BI stands for body to inertial, so R_BI is the rotation matrix to go from the body fixed from to the inertial frame, if the two coordinate systems shared the same origin.
 The pos is the x,y coordinate of the robot in inertial/global frame.
 Multiplying a point in the body frame by the transformation matrix BI will return the coordinates of the point in the inertial frame.

-When the data from all ther different rotation locations is overlayed
+When the data from all ther different rotation locations is overlayed, the following plot results.